The Problem with Pet Food Marketing: What Every Pet Parent Should Know

 They offer a senior formula optimized for urinary health (lower magnesium, phosphorus) — ideal for older dogs prone to stones.

-Their small-bite kibble is perfect for dogs with dental issues (like Eddie, who’s missing many teeth), it’s smaller and crumbles easily in their mouth.
+Their small-bite kibble is perfect for dogs with dental issues (like Eddie, who’s missing many teeth).
+It’s smaller and crumbles easily in their mouth.

 The first ingredient is chicken — a good sign that protein is prioritized.